softplus/bluesky_esphome/README.md

 [ESPHOME](https://esphome.io/) is a framework for creating ESP-32 and ESP-8266 IoT devices.
 It integrates well with [Home Assistant](https://www.home-assistant.io/).
 [Installing and setting up](https://esphome.io/guides/installing_esphome.html) is well-documented (and I'm lazy).

-You program the devices using a "yaml" file.
+The devices are programmed using a "yaml" file.
 In this case, we have a bunch of c++ code in the yaml file too.

 # Hardware

 The file here was created for LILYGO [TTGO T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) boards.
 They're either battery or USB-C powered.
 You program them via USB.

-You can get them in various places, including [Aliexpress](https://s.click.aliexpress.com/e/_DCHPZAZ) - they're around USD 15.00.
+You can get them in various places, including [Aliexpress](https://s.click.aliexpress.com/e/_DCHPZAZ) - they're around USD 8 - 15.00.

 # Configuration

 Copy `secrets-example.yaml` to `secrets.yaml`, and `secrets-example.bluesky.yaml` to `secrets.bluesky.yaml`.
 These are the configuration files.

-Edit the files in a text edit:
+Edit the files in a text editor:

 * `secrets.yaml`: Set `wifi_ssid` and `wifi_password`, you can leave the rest as-is.
 * Get an app password in Bluesky: "Settings" / "App passwords" / "Add App Password".